avrtrix/slytherin/README.md

 ###View

-1. To load a particular view file, use the following function and it in the method:
+1. To load a particular view file, use the following function inside the method:

     ```Slytherin\View::render('name of the view file', 'variable where the data is stored');```